matwerber1/aws-rds-stop-database/README.md

 # aws-rds-stop-database

 Simple Lambda function that runs on a schedule to keep an RDS database stopped.
+AWS allows you to stop a database, but only up to 7 days.
+If you want to keep it stopped, you need an automation like this.
+I'd argue that it'd be easier to backup and restore the database, but doing so would cause a DNS name change that you'd have to edit in your application.
+That's also something you could automate, but some legacy apps require it to be hard-coded, so this alternate approach was made.

 ## Design